ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

    git push upstream NEW_VERSION

-2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page (it will appear in a list of tarballs available to download).
+2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page.
+The published version will appear in a list of tarballs available to download.

 3. Add a GitHub release for the new tag.
-Title should be the version and content ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.
+The title should be the version and content, such as -  ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.

 4. Announce the release through the `Bullhorn Newsletter <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.

 5. Announce the release in the pinned release issue/community pinboard of the collection and in the ``#ansible-community`` `Matrix/IRC channel <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_.
 Additionally, you can announce it using GitHub's Releases system.

-6. In the stable-X branch, update the version in galaxy.yml to the next **expected** version, for example, if you has released ``X.1.0``, the next expected version could be ``X.2.0``.
+6. In the ``stable-X`` branch, update the version in ``galaxy.yml`` to the next **expected** version, for example, if you have released ``X.1.0``, the next expected version could be ``X.2.0``.
 Add, commit and push to the **upstream** repository.

 7. Checkout to the ``main`` branch.

 8. In the ``main`` branch:

   #.
-If more minor versions are released before the next major version, update the version in galaxy.yml to ``X.(Y+1).0`` as well.
+If more minor versions are released before the next major version, update the version in ``galaxy.yml`` to ``X.(Y+1).0`` as well.
 Create a dedicated pull request and merge.

   #.
 If the next version will be a new major version, create a pull request where you update the version in ``galaxy.yml`` to ``(X+1).0.0``.
 Note that the sanity tests will most likely fail since there will be deprecations with removal scheduled for ``(X+1).0.0``, which are flagged by the tests.

-  For every such deprecation, decide whether to remove them now (it makes sense if you remove the complete ``modules/plugins``, or you remove redirects).
-Or whether to add ignore entries to the corresponding ``tests/sanity/ignore-*.txt`` file and create issues (makes sense for removed features in ``modules/plugins``).
+  For every such deprecation, decide:

+  *  Whether to remove them now.
+For example you remove the complete ``modules/plugins``. or you remove redirects.
+  * Whether to add ignore entries to the corresponding ``tests/sanity/ignore-*.txt`` file and create issues, for example for removed features in ``modules/plugins``.

-  Once CI passes, merge the pull request.
+  Once the CI tests pass, merge the pull request.
 Make sure that this pull request is merged not too much later after the release for ``verison_added`` sanity tests not to expect the wrong version for the new feature pull request.

 .. note::